codbex/codbex.github.io/_posts/2024-08-15-orders-etl.md

      -v "$WORKSPACE_DIR:/target/dirigible" \
      ghcr.io/codbex/codbex-iapetus:$IMAGE_VERSION
    ```
-1. Open Iapetus and create a project with name `orders-etl`
+1. Open Iapetus and create a project named `orders-etl`
 - open Iapetus at [http://localhost:8080](http://localhost:8080)
 - login using the default user - username: `admin`, password: `admin`
 - right-click on workbench and click on `New Project`